 As explained in Prof. Robert Jarrow's book cited below, forward rates contain a risk premium above and beyond the market's expectations for the 3-month forward rate.
 We document the size of that risk premium in the graph below, which shows the zero-coupon yield curve implied by current Thai Government Bond prices compared with the annualized compounded yield on 3-month bills that market participants would expect based on the daily movement of government bond yields in 14 countries since 1962.
-The risk premium is positive at all maturities although it narrows at the longest maturities.
+The risk premium is positive at all maturities up to 29 years.